b-shahid/b-shahid.github.io/_pages/about.md

   <!-- RIGHT COLUMN -->
   <div class="intro-right">
     <p>
      Hi, I am an evolutionary biologist studying rapid speciation.
 I’m especially interested in plant systems and their adaptation to novel environments.
-I am currently a PhD researcher working in the Plant Ecological Genetics Group at ETH Zurich.
+I am currently a PhD researcher working in the <a href="https://peg.ethz.ch/" target="_blank">Plant Ecological Genetics Group</a> at ETH Zurich.
     </p>
   </div>
 </div>